 Q. The exemption for denaturing controlled drugs says that it is valid only for controlled drugs produced on the premises.
 Can I accept and denature controlled drugs from households?

 Yes.
 The Environment Agency has published a regulatory position statement, which confirms that it will not take regulatory action in relation to the denaturing of controlled drugs returned from households.

-Q. Can obsolete dispensing stock be disposed of via the NHS England and NHS Improvement funded waste collection route?
+Q. Can obsolete dispensing stock be disposed of via the NHS England funded waste collection route?